akash-network/website/src/content/Blog/running-vllm-on-akash/index.md

 ---
 title: "Running vLLM on Akash"
-description: Learn how to save money by replacing Closed AI models like GPT-4 by running open source LLM's on Akash with vLLM. vLLM is the most powerful open source LLM server for multiuser / high concurrent request LLM services.
-We show you how to run fully featured open source llm application stack on Akash including with OpenWeb UI Chat application and AI Agent workflows for using LangChain and Crew AI.
-Use this deployment to replace GPT-4 for your entire office or team.
+description: Learn how to save money by replacing closed-source AI models like GPT-4 by running the leading open-source LLM's on Akash with vLLM.

 pubDate: "2024-5-15"
 draft: false